Introduction to PostgreSQL Database

 1. Database SQL prompt

-- In Database SQL prompt first, we need to login into the PostgreSQL database.
+- In the Database SQL prompt, first, we need to login into the PostgreSQL database.

-- Please find below the example to login to the database by providing username and password.
+- Please find below the example to login to the database by providing a username and password.

 psql –U postgres –d postgres